lsst-sqre/gafaelfawr/README.rst

 This allows oauth2_proxy to handle authentication and Gafaelfawr to handle authorization and token management.

 For full documentation, see `jwt-authorizer.lsst.io <https://jwt-authorizer.lsst.io/>`__.

+Gafaelfawr is named for Glewlwyd Gafaelfawr, the knight who challenges King Arthur in *Pa gur yv y porthaur?* and, in later stories, is a member of his court and acts as gatekeeper.
+Gafaelfawr is pronounced (very roughly) gah-VILE-fahwr.
+(If you speak Welsh and can provide a better pronunciation guide, please open an issue!)